bbbradsmith/6502vdelay/README.md

  but I hope these examples might give an idea for those that need to go further.

-If you need hard-coded delays of specific lengths (i.e. decided at compile-time, not run-time) you may find Bisqwit's "fixed-cycle delay code vending machine" useful:
+If you need hard-coded delays of specific lengths (i.e. decided at compile-time, not run-time) you may find Bisqwit's *fixed-cycle delay code vending machine* useful:

 * [https://bisqwit.iki.fi/utils/nesdelay.php](https://bisqwit.iki.fi/utils/nesdelay.php)